LoginRadius/docs/content/guide/emailpassword-login/index.md

 ### Step 1: Choose Login Method

 1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
-From the left navigation panel, click **Configuration** and then navigate to the **Add A Login Method** section.
+Select your app, then from the left navigation panel, click **Configuration** and then navigate to the **Add A Login Method** section.

 2. Click the down caret, and the **Add a Login Method** screen will appear: